michaelocana/motrim/README.md

-# motrim
+# moTrim by Michael M. Ocana

-jQuery moTrim will trim text based on width by word
+jQuery moTrim will trim long text by word.

 Usage :